GovTechSG/developer.gov.sg/collections/_technologies/data-and-apis/bookingsg.md

 ---
-title: bookingSG
+title: BookingSG
 layout: layout-page-sidenav
 category: Data and APIs
-description: insert a summary of your product here
+description: BookingSG is a Calendaring, Rostering, Availability and Booking (CRAB) management tool for agencies that offer services which require pre-booking
 ---

 ## Overview

-Agencies that offer services which require pre-booking can use BookingSG to perform Calendaring, Rostering, Availability ad Booking (CRAB) management.
+Agencies that offer services which require pre-booking can use BookingSG to perform Calendaring, Rostering, Availability and Booking (CRAB) management.
 BookingSG can be leveraged as a service on its own: it can be offered as part of a user journey or it can be used as an engine.
-BookingSG aims to serve these 3 users groups:
+BookingSG aims to serve these 3 user groups:
 ![3 User Groups](/assets/img/BookingSG-3UserGroups.png)\
-*Examples of servoces are: a person's time, facilities, events or courses and for crowd control purposes.*
+*Examples of services are: a person’s time, facilities, events or courses and for crowd control purposes.*

-## Benefits of using BookingSG?
+### Benefits of using BookingSG?
 ![Benefits](/assets/img/BookingSG-Benefits.png)

-## How can BookingSG be used?
+### How can BookingSG be used?
 ![How to Use](/assets/img/BookingSG-HowtoUse.png)

 BookingSG’s fluid integration principles offer the highest form of flexibility, and it can cater for any degree of journey experience for various use cases.
 BookingSG adopts one of the most popular cloud computing models -- ‘Software-as-a-Service’ (Saas).
 The SaaS model of software delivery is easy to access and it has become common for many types of business applications.
 The SaaS model can help MVP launches get their businesses running for a start, while we work with agencies on their product evolution journey.